Standing out in a state with 39 million people is not an easy thing to do.

 for “setting the pace for libraries.”

-As the fourth largest library system in the state of California, it has been serving the Sacramento region for almost 150 years.
+As the fourth largest library system in the state of California, it has been serving the Sacramento region for 160 years.
 It has embraced its California roots, weaving technology, invention and innovation into the fabric of the services it provides its communities.
-Today, the Library is being recognized as one of 30 finalists for the 2017 National Medal for Museum and Library Service.
+Today, the Library is being recognized as one of 30 finalists for the 2017 National Medal for Museum and Library Service

 "We see the difference we make for the people we serve,” explains Rivkah K. Sass, Sacramento Public Library director.
 “They share it with us, we see it in their faces.
 It’s incredible to be nationally recognized for that.
 We’re honored.”